gaia-adm/account-management-server/README.md

 This app is build in [NodeJS](https://nodejs.org), with an [Express](https://expressjs.com)-based api and a PostgreSQL database.

 ## Setup for development
+1. Install PostgreSQL (the site was developed with 9.5, but anything >=9.1 should work)
-1. Install [NodeJS](https://nodejs.org), which includes the [npm](https://www.npmjs.com/) package manager.
+2. Install [NodeJS](https://nodejs.org), which includes the [npm](https://www.npmjs.com/) package manager.
-2. Install global dependencies.
+3. Install global dependencies.
 These can all be installed *without* the global option, but are easier to develop with when done globally.
 (Install at once: ```npm install -g knex mocha dredd aglio```)
     1. ```npm install -g knex```
         - [Knex.js](http://knexjs.org/) is a SQL query builder, with a CLI for database [migration](http://knexjs.org/#Migrations-CLI) and [seeding](http://knexjs.org/#Seeds-CLI).
         - File locations